A1 REAL ESTATE

 8. Taxes payable in France

-What are the costs associated with the property ?
+What are the costs associated with the property?

 9. Open a bank account and convert your currency

-How do I transfer or convert currencies?
+How do you transfer or convert currencies?

 10. Health in France

-To subscribe to health insurance in France, you will need to build a file with the following documents: proof of identity, proof of residence and address, proof of income and birth certificate.
+To subscribe to health insurance in France, you will need to build a file with the following documents:

-If you are unemployed, receiving benefits and allowed to transfer your residence to France, you remain affiliated to the unemployment insurance scheme in your country during this time.
+If you are unemployed, receiving benefits, and allowed to transfer your residence to France, you must remain affiliated with the unemployment insurance scheme in your country during this time.

-To do this, you must apply to the fund of the country responsible for your pension for document S1 (registration for health insurance coverage).
+• To do this, you must apply to the fund of the country responsible for your pension for Document S1 (registration for health insurance coverage).
 This fund must then send it to your health insurance fund in France.

 Consult all the information about the Health Insurance of a foreigner in France